newcasio/project1/README.md

 When creating a new conflict, Cloudinary mutates path so not usable by infoWindow on conflicts_index page.
 Image does show on conflict_show page.

-When create a new conflict, user enters latitude, longitude and continent.
+When creating a new conflict, user enters latitude, longitude and continent.
 Even if these parameters do not correspond, conflict still created.
 Possibly remove continents field, auto populate using coordinates.

 CSS unfinished.